Unramified covers and branes on the Hitchin system: Introduction

+Our construction of $\Hec^{p,\Jj}_{\ni}$ (for $d=0$ and $p$ of degree $n$) was aimed at obtaining the support of a $\BAA$-brane dual to the rank $1$ $\BBB$-brane $\BBBB_\Ll^p$, for an appropriate choice of the line bundle $\Jj$.
+Towards this goal, we provide an extensive study of the spectral data of the Higgs bundles appearing in $\Hec^{p,\Jj}_{\ni}$ and in $\M_X(n,d)^p$, the support of $\BBBB_\Ll^p$.
+For a given $b\in B^p_{\ni}$, let $X_b$ be the corresponding spectral curve and $\nu_b:{C}\to X_b$ the normalization.
+Over the Hitchin fiber associated to $X_b$, the spectral data in $\Hec^{p,\Jj}_{\ni}$ are those contained in the closure of the preimage of $\Jj$ by the pull-back under $\nu_b$.
+On the other hand, the spectral data contained in $\M_X(n,d)^p$ are those given by pushforward under $\nu_b$.
+This paves the way for our main result, Theorem \ref{tm duality}, which is described below.

+\begin{theorem*} Let $p : C \to X$ be a connected unramified $n$-cover.
+Consider the moduli space $\M_X(n,0)$. \begin{enumerate}[(i)] \item Let $\Jj={p}^*(\Ll\otimes K_X^{(n-1)/2})$.
+The (fiberwisewise) dual of the rank $1$ Narasimhan-Ramanan $\BBB$-brane $\BBBB^p_\Ll$ (restricted to the locus of nodal and irreducible spectral curves) is the $\BAA$-brane supported on $\Hec^{p,\Jj}_{\ni}$, and whose flat bundle satisfies \eqref{eq:relation FM transf 1}. \item Let $\Jj=\Ff\otimes {p}^*K_X^{(n-1)/2}$.
+The (fiberwise) dual of the rank $n$ Narasimhan-Ramanan $\BBB$-brane $\BBBB^p_{\Ff}$ (restricted to the locus of nodal and irreducible spectral curves) is the $\BAA$-brane supported on $\Hec^{p,\Jj}_{\ni}$, and whose flat bundle satisfies \eqref{eq:relation FM transf n} . \end{enumerate} \end{theorem*}

-Our main result is that, for $d=0$, the branes $\BBBB^{\gamma, \Ll}_{\red}$ and $\BBAA^{\gamma, \Ll}_{\red}$ are dual when restricted to the locus of reduced spectral curves (the analogous result also holds in the non-basic case).
-Indeed, we explicitly describe a Fourier-Mukai transform over the fibres of $B^\gamma_\red$ interchanging them.
-This Fourier-Mukai transform is carried out using the autoduality of compactified Jacobians of integral curves with planar singularities, from the general results of D. Arinkin \cite{arinkin}.
-It uses a Hitchin section (which embeds $B^\gamma_\red$ as a subvariety of the support of $\BBAA^{\gamma, \Ll}_\red$), to identify $\overline\Jac^{\, \delta+d}(X_b)$ with the corresponding $\overline\Jac^{\, 0}(X_b)$, which is then shown to be autodual.
+It is important to note that this duality is proved by an explicit fiberwise Fourier--Mukai transform, on the fibers over $B^p_{\ni}$, mapping the hyperholomorphic sheaf to a sheaf supported on $\Hec^{p,\Jj}_{\ni}$.
+This Fourier--Mukai transform is carried out using the autoduality of compactified Jacobians of integral curves with planar singularities, from the general results of D. Arinkin \cite{arinkin}.
+It uses a Hitchin section (which embeds $B^p_{\ni}$ as a subvariety of $\Hec^{p,\Jj}_{\ni}$) to identify $\overline{\Jac}^{\, \delta}(X_b)$ with the corresponding $\overline{\Jac}^{\, 0}(X_b)$, and then apply Arinkin's Fourier--Mukai functor.
+In order to explicitly do it, we relate this functor with the classical Fourier--Mukai functor of $\Jac^{\, \delta}({C})$, via the pullback and the pushforward maps induced by the normalization morphism $\nu_b:{C}\to X_b$.